-Definition by USDA Food Safety and Inspection Service (FSIS): "Kosher" may be used only on the labels of meat and poultry products prepared under Rabbinical supervision.
+"Kosher" may be used only on the labels of meat and poultry products prepared under Rabbinical supervision.

 For meat to bear the Kosher label, animals must be slaughtered without being prestunned and according to Kosher principles.
-Locally grown

-No legal or regulated definition

-This term implies food and agricultural products are produced, processed and sold within a certain region, whether defined by distance, state or regional boundaries.
+No independent third-party verification; No legal or regulated definition This term implies food and agricultural products are produced, processed and sold within a certain region, whether defined by distance, state or regional boundaries.
 There is often an expectation that locally grown products will come from small scale, environmentally friendly and high-welfare systems.
-However, as the term is unregulated, individuals can define the locally grown claim based on their own
+However, as the term is unregulated, individuals can define the locally grown claim based on their own objectives.

 MSC

 Marine Stewardship Council